 What about coyotes?

-Living in a semi-rural area, the Rescue Lady hears this question/concern often.
-Her take on it is this: All of the cats in WDR’s Barn Cat Program come exclusively from municipal (open intake) shelters where they’ve run out of time.
-They will be euthanized by the shelter if not rescued, sometimes in as little as 24 hours.
-Shelters can only care for feral felines for so long, and if they can not (or will not) TNR (release the cat back to its neighborhood), they euthanize instead.
-By rescuing these unfortunate animals and placing them into barn homes, we’re giving them the best possible chance for an acceptable quality of life as anyone possibly can.
-With human caregivers to watch out for them should they one day become sick or need a vet, who ensure that they have reliable meals every day, a space to sleep and stay safe from the elements and more – we feel that this is a positive outcome for these cats and also the humans who adopt them.
-(We’ve already had 2 ‘feral’ felines become cherished indoor house pets, and we’re working on increasing that number!)
-You can also google ‘coyote proof cat shelter’ for all kinds of ideas for bolt boxes that you can place on your property.
+Coyotes are a grave concern, no doubt.
+The Rescue Lady’s thoughts are this: All of the cats in WDR’s Barn Cat Program come exclusively from municipal (open intake) shelters where they’ve run out of time.
+We only accept cats with confirmed outdoor history into the program and do not accept kittens.
+These cats will be euthanized by the shelter if not rescued, sometimes in as little as 24 hours.
+They can only care for feral felines for so long, and if they can not (or will not) TNR (release the cat back to its neighborhood), they euthanize instead.
+By rescuing these animals and placing them into barn homes, we’re giving them the best possible chance for an acceptable quality of life as anyone possibly can, while also directly impacting the number of lives saved within a shelter system.
+With human caregivers to watch out for them should they one day become sick or need a vet, who ensure that they have reliable meals every day, a space to sleep and stay safe from the elements and more – we believe this is a positive outcome for these cats and also the humans who adopt them.
+(We’ve also had several ‘fake’ feral felines become cherished indoor house pets, and we’re working on increasing that number!)
+You can google ‘coyote proof cat shelter’ for all kinds of ideas for bolt boxes that you can place on your property.
 You’ll find everything from fancy handcrafted insulated wood shelters to equally serviceable (and still insulated) shelters made from plastic storage bins!
 Escape routes, access points and bolt boxes will help your working cats to remain safe on the job.
+Developing a relationship with them and encouraging them to return to their shelter at night can also help them to live long lives.

 Ready to Apply?